The Cutting Room (TV series)

 The Cutting Room was an anthology series of 5 short films screened by the ABC in late 1985 to early 1986.
 The films were presented by John Baxter, giving critical commentary and information about the productions.
 Films shown had low budgets and were all less than an hour in duration.
 The films were created from 1973 (Come Out Fighting) to 1982 (Last Breakfast in Paradise).
-The series showcased some the earlier works of that years best known directors.
+The series showcased some of the earlier works of those years' best known directors.